 Merlyn’s most recent musical output is his critically acclaimed debut EP This Is the Corner of a Larger Field.
-Produced by BBC Folk Awards winner Ben Walker (Josienne Clarke & Ben Walker, Oh Sister, Jinnwoo) and Colin Bass (9Bach, Etran Finatawa, Krar Collective), the recording features guest appearances by the Sámi joiker Marja Mortensson, jazz musician Michael Wilbur from the Brooklyn-based band Moon Hooch, and several other collaborators from the UK and further afield.
+Produced by BBC Folk Awards winner Ben Walker (Josienne Clarke & Ben Walker) and Colin Bass (9Bach, Etran Finatawa, Krar Collective), the recording features the Norwegian Sámi joiker Marja Mortensson and several other collaborators from the UK and further afield.

 "Fascinating and unique" - BBC Radio Scotland